-OHAMR is expected to be launched in the second quarter of 2025.
-The first call will open in May or November 2025.
-The call process from launch to the decision on projects recommended for funding is approximately twelve months, resulting in a grant period 2026-2028 for the R&I and network projects funded in the first call.
+The OHAMR is expected to be launched in the second quarter of 2025.
+The first call will open approximately in November 2025.
+The call process from launch to the decision on projects recommended for funding is approximately twelve months, resulting in a first grant period between 2026 and 2028 for the projects funded in the first call.
+Additional calls are expected to be launched annually.

-4.2 Capacity strengthening programme
+Capacity strengthening programme

-A dedicated Capacity Strengthening (CS) Programme will be implemented to strengthen the ERA and leverage the capacity of AMR researchers of different career stages and from diverse scientific backgrounds, OH sectors, professional sectors and geographic origins (including widening countries and LMICs).
-The CS programme will provide training, networking and collaboration opportunities, to create optimal conditions to generate and disseminate high-quality research results with high probability to be taken up by end-users.
-The main target of the OHAMR CS programme will be researchers, but will indirectly also affect other stakeholders through improved communication and close interaction.
+A dedicated Capacity Strengthening (CS) Programme will be implemented to strengthen the ERA and leverage the capacity of AMR researchers of different career stages and from diverse scientific backgrounds, OH sectors, professional sectors, gender and geographic origins (including widening countries and LMICs).
+The CS programme will develop training, networking and collaboration opportunities, to create optimal conditions to generate and disseminate high-quality research results with high probability to be taken up by end-users.
+The main target of the OHAMR CS programme will be researchers, but could be extended to also include other stakeholders, potentially in collaboration with other initiatives.
 Although most activities are foreseen to benefit all AMR researchers, a specific focus will be put on raising the next generation of AMR researchers, as well as on engaging with scientific disciplines, sectors and countries not yet involved, to be able to tackle the complex AMR challenge.